 The Sons Stirred Within Her

-Many sugyos in our tractate involve the well-known difference of opinions as to whether “a fetus is a limb (yerech) of its mother” or a separate entity.
+Many sugyos in our tractate involve the well-known difference of opinion on whether “a fetus is a limb (yerech) of its mother” or a separate entity.

-The Rambam considered this argument when he wrote “It is permitted to slaughter a pregnant animal; a fetus is a limb of its mother.”
-The Rambam did not intend to rule on the famous dispute regarding the status of a fetus.
-Rather, he meant to rule like the Chachamim that neither of the two Talmudic opinions maintains that the fetus of a slaughtered pregnant mother is considered “offspring.”
-(See Beis Yitzchak, ibid; Ohr Sameiach on the Rambam, Hilchos Shechitah, ibid; Magiah on the ‘Itur, shaar 2, Hilchos Shechitah, 28; and Torah Sheleimah, Bereishis, 25:85.)
+The Rambam had this argument in mind when he wrote, “It is permitted to slaughter a pregnant animal as a fetus is a limb of its mother.”
+The Rambam did not intend to rule on the well-known argument about the status of a fetus.
+He only meant to say that no one maintains that the fetus of a slaughtered mother is considered “offspring” – since it never separated from its mother (see Beis Yitzchak, ibid; Ohr Sameiach on the Rambam, Hilchos Shechitah, ibid; Magiah on the ‘Itur, shaar 2, Hilchos Shechitah, 28; and Torah Sheleimah, Bereishis, Ch.
+25, os 85).

 The original manuscripts of Yad Hachazakah, interestingly, have “It is permitted to slaughter a pregnant animal as a fetus is a limb (eiver) of its mother” where we have “It is permitted to slaughter a pregnant animal as a fetus is a limb (yerech) of its mother.”
 By using a different word (eiver) than the one normally used, the Rambam indicates that he is not ruling on a well-known dispute.
 Rather, he merely wishes to refute the Karaites’ opinion that a fetus is considered “offspring” before it is born.